evryn/laravel-toman/CONTRIBUTING.md

 # Contributing

 Contributions are welcome and will be fully credited.

-Contributions are accepted via Pull Requests on [Github](https://github.com/amirrezanasiri/laraveltoman).
+They are accepted via Pull Requests on [Laravel Toman](https://github.com/evryn/laravel-toman) repository.

 # Things you can do
 If you want to contribute but do not know where to start, this list provides some starting points.
- * Add callback fakers to simulate actual gateway callbacks.
  * Add a new Payment Gateway:
    * [YekPay.com](https://yekpay.com/)
    * [Pay.ir](https://pay.ir/)